How Many Days Before Baseline Is Ready

 Better for repeated windows, weekly comparisons, and cleaner Hydrogen answers.

-Longer is better only when the days are still comparable and coverage is consistent.
+Longer helps only when days are still comparable and coverage is consistent.

 A baseline is ready when the data is stable enough to compare one period against another without guessing from a noisy day.